 African violets are easy-care plants.
 They boast small, purplish flowers against a backdrop of furry, green leaves.
 If your African violet is healthy, you will see blooms on it nearly constantly.
 Take proper care of the plant to ensure its long life and attractive appearance.

 - Light source

 - Slightly larger recipients for bottom watering

 - New soil for repotting

-Keep them near a window or source of light.
-African Violets need light to keep healthy and to produce flowers.
-Make sure they get indirect sunlight or other source of light at least part of the day.
+Keep the African violet near a window or source of light.
+African violets need light to keep healthy and produce flowers.
+Make sure it gets indirect sunlight at least part of the day.

-Do not wet their leaves.
-A practical way to water them is to put their container or pot inside larger recipient filled up to about 1/3 with water (water from the bottom up).
+Do not wet African violet leaves.
+A practical way to water them is to put their container or pot inside a larger pot filled about one-third of the way with water, watering from the bottom up.
 That way the soil soaks up the water.
 You can water from the top down very carefully once in a while to wash salt deposits from the soil.

-African violets do well in room temperatures between 65 and 90 degrees.
+African violets do well in room temperatures between 65 and 90 degrees Fahrenheit.
 Extremely high or low temperatures can damage your violets.